davidag/xtimetracker/README.md

 ## Overview

 `xtimetracker` helps you manage your projects and track your time.
 It is a command line tool (`x`) with a simple set of commands and options.

-It was born as a fork of the [Watson project](https://github.com/TailorDev/Watson) and is compatible with its JSON file format.
+[It was born as a fork](https://davidalfonso.es/posts/why-and-how-to-fork-the-case-of-watson) of the [Watson project](https://github.com/TailorDev/Watson) and it maintains compatibility with its JSON file format.
+It aspires to be a simple, maintained, and extendable (using plugins) time tracking software.

 ## Installing